 Dr. Asbjornsen is a nationally recognized vein specialist, a member of the American Vein & Lymphatic Society, and a board-certified Phlebologist.
-She is the only doctor in Maine to be named a Fellow by the American Vein & Lymphatic Society, a distinction held by only 52 other phlebologists in the country.
+She is the only doctor in Maine to be named a Fellow by the American Vein & Lymphatic Society.

 Additionally, Dr. Asbjornsen is a board-certified Family Practice physician.
 She completed her Family Practice residency at the University of New England College of Osteopathic Medicine in Biddeford, Maine.
 Dr. Asbjornsen is also a member of the American College of Osteopathic Family Practice, the American Osteopathic Association, the American Society of Medicine and Surgical Lasers, and the Maine Osteopathic Association.

 “I am committed to helping the public and medical professionals to better understand vein health so that we can improve the quality of patients’ lives!”

 Ali worked in Primary Care for 15 years before joining the Vein Healthcare Center in 2015.
 She performs most of the sclerotherapy procedures at the practice and sees patients for post-operative visits and general follow-up appointments.

 Ali explains to patients what procedures will be performed and why and what they can expect afterward.
 She understands that procedures and injections can be scary for some patients, so she takes her time to listen to patients and address their concerns.

 “I love listening to the stories from patients about how vein treatment has improved every aspect of their lives – more energy, less pain, and increased confidence in how their legs look and feel.”

 Daphne joined the Vein Healthcare Center after four years of experience in community health and primary care with a special focus in women’s health.
 She received her Master’s of Science in Nursing at Simmons College in Boston.